Surrey: Today

-After the elections of May 2021 the County Councillors' party affiliations were as follows:
+Following the elections of May 2021 the County Councillors' party affiliations were as follows:

 As of 2 May 2019, the Conservative local councillors controlled 4 out of 11 councils in Surrey, the Liberal Democrats controlled Mole Valley, the Residents Associations of Epsom and Ewell controlled Epsom and Ewell, and the remaining 5 are in No Overall Control.
 Of the five No Overall Control councils, Elmbridge and Waverley were both run by coalitions of Residents and Liberal Democrats, Guildford was run by a Liberal Democrats minority administration, and Tandridge and Woking were both run by Conservative minority administrations.

+As part of the proposed local government reorganisation in 2026, the existing twelve councils would be amalgamated into two unitary councils, East and West Surrey.
+East Surrey would consist of the former boroughs of Elmbridge, Mole Valley, Epsom and Ewell, Reigate and Banstead, and Tandridge.
+West Surrey would comprise Spelthorne, Surrey Heath, Runnymede, Woking, Guildford and Waverley.
+The change, once brought into law by parliament, would take effect in April 2027.

-The Conservatives held all 11 Parliamentary constituencies within the county borders.
+At Westminster the county is represented by 13 Parliamentary constituencies within the county borders.
+The Conservative Party holds seven seats and the Liberal Democrats hold six.

 Economy

-The average wage in Surrey is bolstered by the high proportion of residents who work in financial services.

-Surrey has more organisation and company headquarters than any other county in the UK.
-Electronics manufacturers Canon, Toshiba, Samsung and Philips are housed here, as are distributors Burlodge, Future Electronics, Kia Motors and Toyota UK, the medico-pharma companies Pfizer and Sanofi-Aventis and oil giant Esso.
+Surrey has a number of organisational and company headquarters, including electronics manufacturers Canon, Toshiba, Samsung and Philips distributors Burlodge, Future Electronics, Kia Motors and Toyota UK, the medico-pharma companies Pfizer and Sanofi-Aventis and oil giant Esso.
 Some of the largest fast-moving consumer goods multinationals in the world have their UK and/or European headquarters here, including Unilever, Procter & Gamble, Superdrug, Nestlé, SC Johnson, Kimberly-Clark and Colgate-Palmolive.
 NGOs including WWF UK & Compassion in World Farming are also based here.